-- salaries, wages and other remuneration paid to a non-resident if the place of work is Estonia; - remuneration of the management and controlling bodies of a resident legal person; - → interest (taxable only if received in connection with a holding in a contractual investment fund or other pool of assets, of whose property, at the time of the interest payment or during a period within two years prior to that, more than 50 percent was directly or indirectly made up of immovables or movables located in Estonia); - insurance indemnities, pensions, payments from a pension fund, scholarships and grants, gambling winnings and benefits; - rental fees: - → royalties (exempt from withholding income tax if the recipient is an associated company resident in another Member State or Switzerland.
-Two companies are associated if one of them directly holds at least 25% of the capital of the other or if a third EU or Swiss company directly holds at least 25% of the capital of the two companies.
+- salaries, wages and other remuneration paid to a non-resident if the place of work is Estonia - remuneration of the management and controlling bodies of a resident legal person - interest in connection with a holding in a contractual investment fund or other pool of assets, where, at the time of the interest payment or during a period of 2 years prior to that, more than 50% of the assets was directly or indirectly made up of immovables or structures as movables located in Estonia - insurance indemnities, pensions, payments from a pension fund, scholarships and grants, gambling winnings and benefits - → rental fees - → royalties (exempt from withholding income tax if the recipient is an associated company resident in another Member State or Switzerland.
+2 companies are associated if one of them directly holds at least 25% of the capital of the other or if a third EU or Swiss company directly holds at least 25% of the capital of the 2 companies.
 In both cases, a minimum holding period of 24 months is required.
-Exemption is not granted for the amount which exceeds the sum that would be paid to a non-associated party); - payments made to a non-resident artist or athlete for activities conducted in Estonia: - payments to a non-resident for services provided in Estonia; - payments to a person registered in a low-tax territory.
+Exemption is not granted for the amount which exceeds the sum that would be paid to a non-associated party) - payments made to a non-resident artist or athlete for activities conducted in Estonia - > payments to a non-resident for services provided in Estonia - > payments to a person located in a non-cooperative jurisdiction for tax purposes